Key Facts

 - Calories from Fat: This number is the amount of calories that comes from fat.
 It’s not the percent of fat in the food.

-- % Daily Value: This value is the percentage of the recommended daily value for a nutrient that you get in one serving.
+- % Daily Value: This value is the percentage of the recommended daily value for a nutrient that you get in one serving, based on a standard 2000 calorie diet.
 A food that has more than 20% of the Daily Value of a nutrient is an excellent source; however, for some nutrients such as fat, sodium, and cholesterol, the lower the percent, the better.

 - Total Fat:Fat is essential for our bodies.
 There are 4 kinds of fat.
-Monounsaturated and polyunsaturated fat are the kinds of fat that are healthy for the heart.
+Monounsaturated and polyunsaturated fat considered heart healthy fats.
+Aim for these when choosing between foods.

-- Trans Fat: Trans fat is unhealthy for your heart, and should be avoided.
+- Trans Fat: Transfat is unhealthy for your heart, and should be limited.

 - Sodium:Sodium is the amount of salt in the serving of food.
 People with high blood pressure are often told to follow a low sodium diet.
 Processed foods, even though that might not taste salty, are often high in sodium.